 “Authentic Asian flavour cooked instantly for Homesick Foreign Landers”

-Dry curry means no gravy.
+Dry curry means curry without wet gravy.
 It is a good choice as savoury filling of bread, tortilla wrap, naan and roti prata (I love it with steamed rice though :p).
 I prefer dry curry as the taste is stronger and more intensive to the palate.
 The curry texture is not too wet on the rice, but enough to complement it.

 Good to cook it if you intend to bring it out to friend’s pot-luck party, picnic or as food gift to your relatives.
 No hassle and no worries that the gravy will spill while travelling.